 Award amounts will be based upon number and quality of submissions, but a minimum of $150k will be dedicated to each category (assuming there are quality applications in all three categories and that the project achieves the minimum scoring threshold).
-Maximum award amount for any single project will be $200k in this round.
+Maximum award amount for any single project will again be $200k per round.

 Only projects that provide a minimum of 50% matching funds (of construction cost) will be considered.
 Matching funds from multiple sources or other grants are eligible.

 Applicants may choose to apply for funding from multiple project categories in the same grant cycle (up to the maximum of three applications); however, limited funding is available and not all requested funds may be awarded.

 WCWRC will fund projects that will be ready for construction to begin within the next 18 months.
 Applications should include any pre-application activities such as planning, feasibility, hydraulic/hydrologic studies, engineering, etc. already complete.

 Construction projects will be required to:

 - Be competitively bid and awarded to the lowest responsible bidder